urgdog/urg.systems/thonks/ai.md

 It *feels* like intelligence, but it's really exploiting humans' inability to process massive amounts of data.
-Humans are essentially giant aberration detectors (i.e., we're really good at comparing things).
-We're not good at remembering things.
-(If you think you are, that's a learned skill, not a biological strength.)
+Humans are essentially giant aberration detectors (i.e., we're really good at comparing things, but not massive data).

 Consider your local car dealership mile, running for years.
 How are there always people going in?
 How do they stay in business?
 It feels weird, right?